E1Bos/VALocker/readme.md

 - Selects random part of agent and locking button to deter detection.
 - Allows for multiple save files for different accounts and/or configurations.
 - Utilizes screenshot analysis to obtain game data, ensuring a safer approach and reducing the risk of bans compared to other aggressive methods such as direct memory reading.
 - Features non-instalocking related tools to improve quality of life.
-Tools currently implemented:
+Tools only work when the instalocker is disabled or "In Game".
+The currently implemented tools are:
   - Auto drop spike
+  - Anti-AFK
+    - Anti-AFK can be used in conjuction with the instalocker to take an break from your computer while queuing and return without being kicked for inactivity.
+    - Anti-AFK automatically disables if your movement keys are pressed.
+If "GRAB_KEYBINDS" is set to false in the user settings file, if WASD are pressed.

 > Tools are still a work in progress.
 Feel free to suggest any tools you would like to see implemented.